 Bot turns comes in three variants;

-- Request: this is a bot turn which is followed by a user turn (named from requesting something from the user)
+- Request: a bot turn which is followed by a user turn (named from requesting something from the user).
+The bot will hand over the turn to the User.

-- Bridge: this is a bot turn which is followed by another bot turn
+- Bridge: a bot turn which is followed by another bot turn

 You select the type of each bot-turn with the dropdown menu - the block will change shape accordingly: